-Pitstone Parish Council (PPC) are deemed to be the Management, and the Operatives are deemed to be J Leonard & Son (current contractors) who physically move and set up the MVAS unit.
-If other contractors are interested in quoting for this work, please contact the parish council.
+Pitstone Parish Council (PPC) are deemed to be the Management, and the Operatives who physically move and set up the MVAS unit.

 Any description reference made in the text concerning males will equally apply to females.

 6. Use of procedures